voxpupuli/puppet-icinga2/README.md

 #### Defined type: `icinga2::object::compatlogger`

 ##### `ensure`
-Set to present enables the endpoint object, absent disables it.
+Set to present enables the compatlogger object, absent disables it.
 Defaults to `present`

 ##### `spool_dir`
 The directory which contains the check result files.
 Defaults to `LocalStateDir + "/lib/icinga2/spool/checkresults/"`